 What are bark scorpions?

-Bark scorpions are a small species with adults only growing to about two to three inches in length.
+Bark scorpions are a small species of arachnid with adults only growing to about two to three inches in length.
 Their bodies are a brownish-yellow or tan color.
 Their tails and claws are more slender than other species.

 Are bark scorpions dangerous?